dishamisal/Python-Problems/README.md

 If it does, I append the current value to the already existing key, if not I add the value to the new key in the dictionary d.

-###### 2. Make a class
+###### 2. Make a list of time:

-I made a class called find_workflows_adhering() to find if the workflow is followed. if my Activity corresponded to the activity n the ruleset, for a given Name and Product, I add it to the list of time.
+I made a class called find_workflows_adhering() to find if the workflow is followed.
+If my Activity resembles the activity in the ruleset, for a given Name and Product, I add the corresponding time to the list of time that I entend to make.
 At the end of this step I will have the times corresponding to every Activity in order.

 ###### 3. Comparing time:

-From the list of times of activities I compare every element with the next element.
-Every element must be lkess than the element next it, implying that the corresponding Activity has occured before the Activity corresponding toi the next time.
-As long as this follows, the print will give true, else, false.
+From the list of times of activities, I compare every element with the next element.
+Every element must be less than the element next to it, implying that the current Activity has occured before the Activity right after it.
+As long as this follows, the print will give 'True', else I print 'False'.

 Another method of doing this is checking if the list of Time called timePeriods in this case is equal to the sorted(timePeriods), since sorted() gives the increasing order of the numerical or alphabetical data.